Browser width

 The FIFO is a default discipline for the Queue block, and therefore that must not be specified explicitly.

-The selection rule for the Selector block should be specified with the RandomSelection parameter.
-But, based on remark above, the default "First free selection" rule can used instead.
+The сonnection rule item of the Selector block parameter should be specified with the RandomConnection value.
+But, based on remark above, the default FirstIdleConnection value can used instead.
 Therefore, this parameter can be omitted.

 Normally, the array of TServer should be created for the servers.
 But the Selector block can create the specified number of instances of the specified block type and automatically assign them to the selection points.
 That means no variable for array of the TServer is required.